 - Try Different Coffee-to-Water Ratios: While a 1:15 ratio (one gram of coffee per 15 grams of water) is the recommended golden ratio, don’t be afraid to adjust it as you see fit.
 Have fun experimenting until you find the best one that satisfies your taste buds.

-- Use Freshly Roasted Beans: By now, you’re already quite familiar with the importance of freshness in coffee and its effect on flavor profiles.
+- Use Freshly Roasted Beans: By now, you’re already quite familiar with the importance of your choice of coffee beans for the Chemex and how their freshness affects the coffee’s flavor profiles.
 Thankfully, a fresh roast doesn’t have the same limited time window as a fresh grind.
 A fresh grind should be used within 15 minutes of grinding, but you have between 2-4 weeks to use your freshly roasted beans.

 - Add More Flavors: When plain iced coffee isn’t cutting it, you can add flavors like vanilla or cinnamon to make something extra special.